spoonconsulting/cordova-plugin-background-upload/README.md

     });
     ```
 - Events need to be acknowledged to be removed.
 Failure to do so will always broadcasts the list of saved events on `init`.
+-`showNotification` parameter has been removed (A notification will always be shown on android during upload)

 ## License